Virtual Front Desk Zoom Link: https://SDSU.zoom.us/j/82518427304

-- Opportunities for student employment in the EOP office (front desk, tutoring and office support)
+- Opportunities for student employment in the EOPOS office (front desk, tutoring and office support)

 - An intimate Graduation Ceremony for our students and their loved ones

-Additional services which are provided to SDSU EOP students on-site include, but are not limited to: wellness coaching, study abroad advising, career services advising, and CalFresh assistance.
-Students also have opportunities to gain leadership experience by joining one of our department supported student organizations, which consists of the EOP Student Advisory Board (ESAB), Guardian Scholars Student Advisory Board (GSSAB) and Student Parents and Allies Association (SPAA), and the Compact Scholars Student Association (CSSA).
+Additional services which are provided to SDSU EOPOS students on-site include, but are not limited to: wellness coaching, study abroad advising, career services advising, and CalFresh assistance.
+Students also have opportunity to gain leadership experience by joining one of our department supported student organizations, which consists of the EOP Student Advisory Board (ESAB), Guardian Scholars Student Advisory Board (GSSAB) and Student Parents and Allies Association (SPAA), and the Compact Scholars Student Association (CSSA).
 Students who want to give back and volunteer for student panels, presentations, and campus excursions should join our RISE Volunteer Program.

 San Diego State University is following the guidelines of county, state and federal public health officials and other authorities as it continues its academic and research mission during the COVID-19 pandemic.
 Visit the university’s COVID-19 site and SDSU Flex site for more information.

 How and When:

 Via Cal State Apply between October 1 - January 15 during the Admission application cycle